MatiwosKebede/MatiwosKebede/README.md

 🚀 What Drives Me

-I believe software should be simple, efficient, and powerful.
+I believe software should be simple, powerful, and efficient.
 My mission is to:

-🔧 Build practical apps for real users
+🔧 Build  apps practically for real users

-📱 Focus on offline-first mobile solutions
+📱 Focus on offline-first mobile solutions that useable everywhere

-💡 Learn deeply and solve meaningful problems
+💡 Learn deeply and solve meaningful real world and my community problems

 🌍 Create impact through smart, minimal software